dyhes/zulip/docs/testing/philosophy.md

 interfaces that you or other people are already counting on mostly not changing except in compatible ways.

-So writing tests for the Zulip server against Zulip's end-to-end API is a great example of that: the API is something that people have written lots of code against, which means all that code is counting on the API generally continuing to work for the ways they're using it.
+So writing tests for the Aloha server against Aloha's end-to-end API is a great example of that: the API is something that people have written lots of code against, which means all that code is counting on the API generally continuing to work for the ways they're using it.